International Exchange Students

 Subjects offered in EnglishView table below.

-Restricted areas– Medicine: Only observational internships are allowed for a maximum period of 90 days.
-Theoretical or practical subjects do not accept enrollment from foreign students.
-For more
+Restricted areas– Medicine: Only observational internships are permitted, with a maximum period of 90 days.
+Theoretical or practical courses do not accept enrollment from foreign students.
+For more information...

 information, go to: https://www.fcm.unicamp.br/fcm/international-office